As part of our “Back to School” series, I want to talk about why you need a homework station!

 I can’t believe how quickly summer has gone by and school starts back in just 2 weeks!
 The beginning of a new school year is always exciting but it’s also a time to figure out how you can fine-tune your school routines.

-There’s so many ways we can streamline our routine – homework, school clothes, snacks (both for school and after school), school paperwork, the first day of school and more.
+There are so many ways we can streamline our routine – homework, school clothes, snacks (both for school and after school), school paperwork, the first day of school, and more.

 Homework is an area that I feel we always need to improve on.
 The battle to get the kids to actually sit down and do their homework is never fun.

 Although each of my kids has a desk in their bedrooms, I prefer them to do their homework at the dining table, next to the kitchen.
 Otherwise, I spend my time running between the bedrooms trying to help everyone with their work, while also trying to get dinner ready!
 Not fun!

 I’d love to have space just for homework, but that’s not going to happen.
 My family room isn’t big enough to have 3 desks in it!
 So that’s where a homework station comes in.

 What is a homework station?

 A homework station is a place where you can keep all the homework supplies, so they are instantly ready when your child needs to do their homework.

 If you’re lucky enough to have space, then a homework station can be a desk area stocked with everything they need.

 However, we use our dining table for homework.
 I can’t leave the supplies on the table because we need it to… well… dine at!
 So a mobile homework station is a perfect solution for us.

 In the past, I tried one of the small plastic caddies but it just wasn’t big enough.
 With 3 children, all in different grades, they all have different supplies that they need.